-Disclaimer: This is not a best practice, but if you're under the gun, it can save your butt – and your 18 month credit that is expiring.
+Disclaimer: Cramming is not a best practice, but if you're under the gun, it can save your butt – and your 18-month credit that is expiring.
 I personally used this strategy to cram for Auditing in less than three weeks.

 You wake up one sleepy Monday in August.
 June is a distant memory.
 July was a blur.
 In your groggy state, something begins to nag at you.